omphteliba/citrix-1/README.md

 OAUTH Authentication
 --------------------
-In order to use the OAUTH Authentication you need to redirect the admin to the login form of Citrix platform where he had to digit *username* and *password*.
-After sending the data Citrix will redirect the user to the *Callback URL*.
+In order to use the OAUTH Authentication you need to redirect the admin to the authentication form for Citrix platform where he had to digit *username* and *password*.
+Then Citrix will redirect the user to the defined *Callback URL*.
-Citrix will add to the *Callback Url* a param `responseKey` (named *code*) for getting the `access_token` and `organizer_key`.
+Citrix will add to the *Callback Url* a param `responseKey` (=*code*) that we need for getting the `access_token` and `organizer_key`.

 ```php
 $auth = new \Citrix\Auth\OAuth('CONSUMER_KEY');